Skip to main content

 #music #ai #spotify #data

 I wanted to build a playlist around a specific vibe but couldn’t quite name it.
-Songs like Kurt Vile’s “Check Baby” and Mark Lanegan’s “Hit the City” captured that laid-back, unhurried confidence.
-Not slacker enough to be lazy, not energetic enough to be aggressive.
+Songs like Kurt Vile’s “Check Baby” and Mark Lanegan’s “Hit the City” captured a laid-back and unhurried aesthetic.
+Not slacker enough to be lazy but not energetic enough to be gym playlist material either.
 Just effortlessly cool.
-Searching by genre or artist wasn’t cutting it.
-The usual categories were too broad, too vague.
-So I decided to use AI to help me find every song in my 2,500-plus track library that fit this aesthetic.
+Searching by genre or artist for similar songs wasn’t cutting it.
+The usual categories returned were too broad and thus too vague.
+So I decided to use AI to help me find every song in my 2,500+ track library that matched this idea of an aesthetic.

 Read more...